 “My drawings have been described as pre-intentionalist, meaning that they were finished before the ideas for them had occurred to me.
 I shall not argue the point.” — James Thurber

-I think as an ideator or a designer one needs to embrace this philosophy.
-In the brainstorming or design review phase, it will condition the mind to receive and incorporate constructive / critical feedback given by others more gracefully.
+Embracing this philosophy will help an ideator or designer to condition the mind to receive and incorporate critical feedback more gracefully.

 Ever since I joined industry, I’m finding this philosophy even more relevant.
 In the agile world it helps in letting go, putting out imperfect work, receiving quick feedbacks and even quicker iterations.
 All leading to better work and happy users.

 I have found writing to possess the same meditative qualities as sketching.
 Well, both are expression mediums after all!